The consumer packaged goods industry is driven by data.

 The Smart Pricing Actions Report

-Setting prices on CPG products is challenging because there are so many variables to consider.
+There are many CPG pricing strategies at your disposal, so it can be hard to know where to start.
 Some prices do better in certain markets than others.
 What is your main competitor pricing their products at?
 What kind of margin do you have to maintain?
 These kinds of questions can easily keep you up at night.

-Byzzer’s Smart Pricing Action Report gives you the lowdown on your competitors’ everyday and promoted prices so you know exactly how to set yours to be more competitive.
+Byzzer’s Smart Pricing Action Report gives you the lowdown on your competitors’ every day and promoted prices.
+You’ll know exactly how to set yours to be more competitive.

 The Smart Promotions Action Report